Exercise Ball as Office Chair?

 Man sitting on fit ball at glass desk with computer.

-1. Use the fit ball in predetermined time slots, rather than all day long.
 Truthfully, just a few minutes of skillful ball use once or twice per day may be all you need for core strength benefits.

-2. Treat your time on the ball as a full on exercise session, and not as an appendage to what you’re already tasked with doing.
+2. Treat your time on the ball as a full-on exercise session, and not as an appendage to what you’re already tasked with doing.

 In other words, don’t engage in movement on the ball while also focusing on your work.